Toyota Prius: DARPA driverless edition

 A driverless version of the Prius was one of six cars to finish the 2007 DARPA Urban Challenge.

 Motorsports

 A racing version of the Prius was unveiled by Toyota in 2013.
-This racing Prius replaces the 1.8-litre Atkinson-cycle engine with a 3.4-litre V8 RV8KLM engine which is mid-mounted in the car (the engine was later moved to the front in 2019 due to GT300 regulation changes).
-The hybrid drive train of the car's production Hybrid Synergy Drive is retained but with a larger lithium ion battery.
+This racing Prius replaces the 1.8-litre Atkinson-cycle engine with a 3.4-litre V8 RV8KLM engine which is mid-mounted in the car.
+The hybrid drivetrain of the car's production Hybrid Synergy Drive is retained but with a larger lithium-ion battery.
 The RV8KLM is in fact the same engine featured in multiple Le Mans Prototypes such as the Lola B12/60 and Rebellion R-One.
 The car took class pole position and finished sixth at the 2012 Fuji GT 500km.

+For 2019 a new version of the Prius was unveiled.
+Based on the Prius PHV GR Sport, this version of the Prius was powered by a 5.4L 2UR-GSE V8 mounted in the front of the car.
+The hybrid system was retained for this version of the car but only on the #31 car.
+The Prius was retired from Super GT competition after the 2022 Super GT Series.

 Government and corporate incentives

 There have been a number of governments with incentives intended to encourage hybrid car sales.
 In some countries, including the US and Canada, some rebate incentives have been exhausted, while other countries such as the United Kingdom, Sweden, Belgium, and the Netherlands have various or alternative incentives to purchasing a hybrid vehicle.